How to Get Great Falsetto Singing from Your Session Singer

-I included this term in my book because I’ve been asked before to sing a song “in my falsetto voice,” and I do, only to have the client come back with, “ok now can you try it in your regular voice?” which leads me to believe that people might not know what this term means exactly.
+I included this term in my book because I’ve been asked before to sing a song “in my falsetto voice,” and I do, only to learn that the client wanted something “bold and exuberant.”
+This leads me to believe that people might not know what the term “falsetto” means exactly.
 Let’s discuss falsetto singing here!

 What is Falsetto Singing?